Maryland CDL Requirements

 Passenger Vehicles

-Work in public transportation is fairly stable work based on the constant need for transporting people from school and work.
-There is a projected 6% growth in the 2014-2024 period, approximating with the national average.
-The average pay for this type of CMV role is presently $31,920 for salaried employees and $14.96 for those on hourly paid contracts.
-The trend of higher pay with light and heavy trucks his repeated for Maryland.
-Pay within the state is an average $36,360 (for those on a salary) and $17.03 (median hourly pay) and $17.48 (mean hourly pay).
+Public transportation work is relatively stable based on the constant need to transport people from school to work.
+There is a projected 6% growth in 2014-2024, approximating the national average.
+The average pay for this type of CMV role is $31,920 for salaried employees and $14.96 for those on hourly paid contracts.
+The trend of higher pay with light and heavy trucks repeated for Maryland.
+Pay within the state is an average $36,360 (for those on a salary) $17.03 (median hourly pay), and $17.48 (mean hourly pay).

 BLS Source: https://www.bls.gov/oes/current/oes_me.htm